 If you aren’t, consider testing different kinds of posts—maybe an obvious ad for the Arkells isn’t quite as compelling as a video of a musician hitting a fellow member of the orchestra with his drumstick (those TikToks have less than 600 and more that 1.4 million views, respectively).

 You can track your progress using a social media report.

 Create space to experiment

 If something flops, learn from it and move on to the next experiment.
-If your brand ends up accidentally trending like Home Depot, Ocean Spray, or others, make the most of it.
+If your brand ends up accidentally trending like Ocean Spray or Wendy’s, make the most of it.
 Be in on the joke.
 Don’t plan to be taken too seriously on TikTok.